Monthly Payment

 Amortisation

-Gradual repayment of a debt over time through scheduled instalments.
+Gradual repayment of debt through scheduled instalments.

 Principal